 Paris became Baldwin’s first international home, where he often returned for stays both long and short.
 But Paris was also the site of trouble.
 Shortly after relocating to France, Baldwin had a falling out with Richard Wright, his friend and mentor.
 Wright took personal offense to an essay Baldwin published in the French magazine, Zero, in 1949.
 In that essay, “Everybody’s Protest Novel,” Baldwin argues against the protest novel genre, suggesting that it fails the reader as an honest, authentic literary form.
 He uses Wright’s Native Son (1940) as an example to illustrate his point and compares it to the sentimental, and by then infamous, anti-slavery novel Uncle Tom’s Cabin (1852) by Harriet Beecher Stowe.
 Having made his career with works that focused more on social issues and less on nuances of individual characterization, Wright felt that Baldwin was personally attacking him.
 The pair had a shouting match on the streets of Paris, and their friendship never fully recovered.
 Baldwin wrote two more essays on his relationship with Wright; he regretted their parting of ways, but he did not change his opinion on Bigger Thomas, the main character of Wright’s Native Son.

-Later, after Turkey, the South of France provided the writer with his last home, in St. Paul de Vence, where he went to recuperate following depression and illness caused by the assassinations, and the aftermath, of Medgar Evers in 1963, Malcolm X in 1965, and Martin Luther King, Jr. in 1968, all of whom were his personal friends.
+Later, after Turkey, the South of France provided the writer with his last home—St. Paul de Vence, where he went to recuperate following depression and illness.
+His health had suffered in the aftermath of trauma following the assassinations of his activist friends: Medgar Evers in 1963, Malcolm X in 1965, and Martin Luther King, Jr. in 1968.

 Upon his arrival in 1971 in the small village in Provence, Baldwin was not well-received.
-Baldwin author Jules B. Farber wrote that a friend of Baldwin’s recalled that “at first people in St. Paul-de-Vence, all white Presbyterians, looked suspiciously at this little, ugly, black gay man who had come into their midst.”
+Author Jules B. Farber documents the recollection of a friend of Baldwin’s: “At first people in St. Paul-de-Vence, all white Presbyterians, looked suspiciously at this little, ugly, black gay man who had come into their midst.”
 But within six months, the villagers began to gravitate toward his gregarious personality.

 An interviewee, Betrand Mazodier recalled the admiration that soon developed: